Darkness4/fc2-live-dl-go/README.md

   remux: true
   ## Remux format (default: mp4)
   remuxFormat: 'mp4'
-  ## EXPERIMENTAL: Concatenate and remux with previous recordings after it is finished. (default: false)
+  ## Concatenate and remux with previous recordings after it is finished. (default: false)
   ##
   ## WARNING: We recommend to DISABLE remux since concat also remux.
   ##